ywkao/tqHGG/README.md

 # FCNC tqHGG
-Searches for top FCNH with H to diphoton analysis.
+Searches for top FCNH with H decays to diphoton analysis.

 Usage:
 In the shell scipt, execution, do the following steps before applying selection to all the datasets: